Menu

 2.)
 Our Remote Exam Schedule

-We offer remote exams twice per week, as shown below:
+We offer remote exams as shown below:

-— Mondays at 6:00pm Alaska Time
+— Mondays at 9:00pm Eastern Time

-— Thursdays at 3:00pm Alaska Time
+— Thursdays at 7:00pm Eastern Time

 We close each session from receiving additional applicants 48 hours prior to our regularly scheduled start times, as listed above.
-We do NOT take last minute registrations.
-You must be prompt!

 3.)
 Technical Requirements for a Remote Examination